dcodesdev/rustfinity.com/challenges/associated-types/description.md

    - An associated type `Key`.
    - An associated type `Value`.
    - Methods:
-     - `set(&mut self, key: Self::Key, value: Self::Value)` to add a key-value pair.
+     - `set` to add a key-value pair.
-     - `get(&self, key: &Self::Key) -> Option<&Self::Value>` to retrieve a value by key.
+     - `get` takes a reference of `&Key` and returns `Option<&Value>`.

 2. Create a struct `InMemoryStore` that uses a `HashMap` to store key-value pairs.
 Implement the `KeyValueStore` trait for this struct.

-3. Your implementation should ensure type safety by enforcing the correct types for keys and values.
+3. Make sure all relevant values are public so that they can be accessed from outside the module (essential to pass the tests).

 ## Hints